History of Pasadena, California: Pasadena as a resort town (1886–1941)

 The popularity of the region drew people from across the country, and Pasadena eventually became a stop on the Atchison, Topeka and Santa Fe Railway, which led to an explosion in growth.
+A number of houses built in the area early in this period are on the National Register of Historic Places.
 From the real estate boom of the 1880s until the Great Depression, as great tourist hotels were developed in the city, Pasadena became a winter resort for wealthy Easterners, spurring the development of new neighborhoods and business districts, and increased road and transit connections with Los Angeles, culminating with the opening of the Arroyo Seco Parkway, California's first freeway.
 By 1940, Pasadena had become the eighth largest city in California and was considered by many to be a twin city to Los Angeles.

 The first of the great hotels to be established in Pasadena was the Raymond (1886) atop Bacon Hill, renamed Raymond Hill after construction.
 The original Mansard Victorian 200 room facility burned down on Easter morning of 1895 and was not rebuilt until 1903.
 It was razed during the Great Depression to make way for residential development.
 The Maryland Hotel existed from the early 1900s and was demolished in 1937 to make way for the Pasadena branch of the Broadway Department Store.
 The world-famous Mount Lowe Railway and associated mountain hotels shut down four years later due to fire damage.
 Three hotel structures have survived, the Green Hotel (a co-op since 1926), the Vista Del Arroyo (now used as a Federal courthouse), and a residential tower of the Maryland at 80 North Euclid Avenue (a co-op since 1953).